-The Group's disclosures in respect to goodwill and intangible assets including their impairment assessment are included note 14 of the consolidated financial report.
-Annual impairment testing requires a significant amount of judgment and estimation by management, in the determination of cash generating units, projected cash flows, discount rates, growth rates.

-The critical assumptions used by Management are disclosed in note 14
+The Group's disclosures in respect to goodwill and intangible assets, including their impairment assessment, are included in Note 15 of the consolidated financial report.
+Impairment assessment of intangible assets requires a significant amount of judgement and estimation by management in the determination of cash generating units (CGU), projected cash flows, discount rates and growth rates.
+The critical assumptions used by Management are disclosed in Note 15.

 The assumptions and complexity of the calculations have made the impairment assessment of intangible assets and goodwill a Key Audit Matter.
+Our procedures included, among others: